paulross/PythonExtensionPatterns/doc/sphinx/source/memory_leaks.rst

 .. todo::

-    Add pymemtrace to requirements and illustrate with running code and examples.
+    Add pymemtrace with running code and examples.